distancify/Distancify.Migrations.Litium/README.md

 The seeds are based on the content of a yaml configuration, the configuration can contain several migrations, targeting different Litium instances and write to different files.

+The file configuration file should be named  ``migrationConfigration.yml`` and should be located in the same folder as the project file.

 ```yaml
 ---
 - id: Migration1